Banking in Australia: After federation

 Private bank notes and treasury notes continued in circulation until 1910, when the federal Parliament passed the Australian Notes Act 1910 which prohibited the circulation of state notes as money and the Bank Notes Tax Act 1910 imposed a prohibitive tax of 10% per annum on 'all bank notes issued or re-issued by any bank in the Commonwealth ... and not redeemed'.
 These Acts put an end to the issue of notes by the trading banks and the Queensland Treasury.
 Also in 1910, the Australian pound was first issued as the legal tender in Australia.
 Now, the Reserve Bank Act 1959 expressly prohibits persons from issuing bills or notes payable to bearer on demand and intended for circulation.

 The federal government established the Commonwealth Bank in 1911, which by 1913 had branches in all six states.
 In 1912, it took over the State Savings Bank of Tasmania (est. 1902) and did the same in 1920 with the Queensland Government Savings Bank (est. 1861).
 As with many other countries, the Great Depression of the 1930s brought a string of bank failures.
 In 1931, Commonwealth Bank took over two faltering state savings banks: the Government Savings Bank of New South Wales (est. 1871) and the State Savings Bank of Western Australia (est. 1863).
 In 1991, it also took over the failing State Bank of Victoria (est. 1842).

 As a response to the Great Depression, banking in Australia became tightly regulated.
 Until the 1980s, it was virtually impossible for a foreign bank to establish branches in Australia; with the consequence that Australia had fewer banks compared to countries such as the United States and Hong Kong.
 Moreover, banks in Australia were classified as either savings banks or trading banks.
-Savings banks paid virtually no interest to their depositors [Greenwood, STEERglobal states that in 1960s Perth 6% was paid on Commonwealth Bank savings accounts] and their lending activities were restricted to providing mortgages.
+Savings banks paid virtually no interest to their depositors and their lending activities were restricted to providing mortgages.
 Many of these savings banks were owned by state governments.
 Trading banks were essentially merchant banks, which did not provide services to the general public.
 Because of these and numerous other regulatory restrictions, other forms of non-bank financial institutions flourished in Australia, such as building societies and credit unions.
 These were regulated by state laws and were subject to less stringent regulations, could provide and charge higher interest rates, but were restricted in the range of services they could offer.
 Above all, they were not allowed to call themselves "banks".

 From 1920, the Commonwealth Bank performed some central bank functions, which were greatly expanded during World War II.
 This arrangement caused some discomfort for the other banks, and as a result the Reserve Bank of Australia was created on 14 January 1960 and assumed the central bank functions previously performed by the Commonwealth Bank, including managing the currency, the money supply and exchange control.